 In this unit students focus on the role of language in establishing and challenging different identities.
-There are many varieties of English used in today's Australian society, including national, regional, cultural and social differences.
+There are many varieties of English used in contemporary Australian society, influenced by the intersection of geographical, cultural and social factors.
 Students examine a range of texts to explore the ways different identities are constructed.
 These texts include extracts from novels, films or television programs, poetry, letters and emails, transcripts of spoken interaction, songs, advertisements, speeches and bureaucratic or official documents.
-Students explore how our sense of identity is created in response to situations and experiences and is influenced by how we see ourselves and how others see us.
+Students explore how our sense of identity evolves in response to situations and experiences and is influenced by how we see ourselves and how others see us.
 Through our language we express ourselves as individuals and signal our membership of particular groups.
 Students explore how language can distinguish between 'us' and 'them', creating solidarity and reinforcing social distance.